 Christmas markets have been enjoying increasing popularity over recent years, with reach that now extends beyond their Central European roots.
 Strasbourg Christmas market however, lays claim to being one of the oldest and biggest Christmas markets in Europe.
+It has traditions dating all the way back all the way to the 16th century.
 One cold day in December, we took ourselves off to investigate whether the “Capital of Christmas” lives up to its name.

 Gift ideas galore at Strasbourg Christmas market

-When we first arrived, we made our way to the Place Kleber and started with a Glühwein.
+When we first arrived at the Christmas market, we made our way to the Place Kleber to admire the giant Christmas tree there, and started our walk with a hot Glühwein.
 It may not be widely known, but there is an ancient law involving this festive beverage.
 It states that Christmas markets must only be attended once the traditional opening Glühwein has been consumed (true story.
 Honest!).

 Wandering the paths of the Ill

-The river Ill is the reason that Strasbourg city centre is an island.
-The paths around are a tranquil escape from the bustle of the Christmas markets.
-Walking around, you can see some of the incredibly picturesque buildings of the old city.
+The paths that run alongside the river Ill are a tranquil escape from the bustle of the Christmas markets.
+Walking around, you can take in the views of the incredibly picturesque buildings of the old city.

 We headed back into the city towards the Cathedral.
 On our way, we decided to stop for another Glühwein, this time because there was a small queue forming outside a tiny and very cute little deli/bakery.
 They were advertising their house recipe Glühwein made with mandarins.
-It was absolutely delicious, sweet and citrus and warming.
+Although it was not the traditional recipe, it was absolutely delicious -sweet and citrus, and very warming.

 We walked on to the cathedral, and took a few pictures.
 By this time it was getting dark so we walked around some more to look at the illuminations warming the streets.

 So ended our day out in beautiful Strasbourg.
 We had a great day there and can seriously recommend it for anyone who enjoys traditional European Christmas markets.
-Check out their homepage, then wrap up in your warmest clothes and prepare to be dazzled!
+There is a calendar of events that takes place over the time that the markets are open, so you can even choose to visit when your favourite concerts or events are happening.
+Wrap up in your warmest clothes and prepare to be dazzled!

-Christmas markets can be enjoyed in so many other European cities as well as Strasbourg.
+You can enjoy the magical Christmas markets so many other European cities as well as Strasbourg.
 Many cities have other festive celebrations happening around the winter months too.
 Click here to read about a variety of the best Christmas hotels in Europe if you are considering a stay.